jhartrick/ChiChiNes/README.md

 chichilib - the nes emulator library, to build, enter directory and 'webpack'

+for all other apps to consume the library:
+     npm install
+     npm link ../chichilib

-webapp - the principal emu project.   to build the background worker, go to 'workers' and issue 'webpack'
+webapp - the principal emu project.

-                                      to build the app, 'ng build' or 'ng serve'
+     to build the background worker, go to 'workers' and issue 'webpack' to build the app, 'ng build' or 'ng serve'

 /** coming soon **/
 nsfplayer - standalone player for NSF files